-The sections across the Louisbourg, Halifax, and Browns Bank Lines (Figure 1) were sampled during the spring of 2019 (Figure 14).
-There was no sampling during the fall of 2019 due to lack of a suitable vessel.
-The Cabot Strait section showed above-normal April temperatures between 100 and 350 m.
-Lower-than-normal temperatures below the surface in the center of the strait, and at the surface on the eastern half of the strait, were observed (Figure 15).
-Interestingly, there was not a salinity anomaly associated with the deep temperature anomaly, except on the western side of the strait at 150 m.
-These waters correspond to the outflow of the Gulf of St. Lawrence.
+The sections across the Cabot Strait, Louisbourg, Halifax, and Browns Bank Lines (Figure 1) were sampled during the fall of 2020 (Figure 14).
+The occupation of the Cabot Strait section was in collaboration with the Maurice Lamontagne Institute (IML) as they normally sample it at this time.
+There was no sampling during the spring of 2020 due to COVID-19, resulting in cancelling the use of the Woods Hole Oceanographic Institution vessel, RV Neil Armstrong, as part of a collaborative agreement at the last minute.
+The Cabot Strait section showed above-normal October temperatures between 100 and 450 m.
+Lower-than-normal temperatures at the surface on the eastern half of the strait were observed (Figure 15).
+There was warmer, fresher water in the upper ocean on the western side of the strait where the outflow of the Gulf of St Lawrence occurs.
+Interestingly, there was not a salinity anomaly associated with the deep-temperature anomaly, except on the eastern side of the strait at 150 m.

-In the spring of 2019, there was anomalously warm, salty water on the offshore portion of the Louisbourg section-evidence of slope water on the continental slope (Figure 16).
-On the shelf, conditions were near normal.
+In the fall of 2020, there was anomalously warm, salty water on the offshore portion of the Louisbourg section-evidence of slope water on the continental slope (Figure 16).
+On the shelf, conditions were near normal except close to the shore.

-The Halifax section shows anomalously warm waters near the bottom of the outer shelf and slope at the same depth and deeper in the spring (Figure 17).
+The Halifax section shows anomalously warm waters near the bottom of the outer shelf and slope below the surface layer in the fall (Figure 17).
+Associated with this water is above-normal salinity.
 Similarly, warm waters are also present in Emerald Basin.

-During the spring of 2019, the Browns Bank section showed anomalous warm, salty water over the middle shelf and farther off the slope (Figure 18).
-There is anomalously cold, fresh water at the shelf break.
-The temperature and salinity of this water are much lower than that of Labrador Sea Water, and this is probably water that exited the Gulf of St. Lawrence.
-It is not clear why this water was not observed in the other sections to the east.
+During the fall of 2020, the Browns Bank section showed anomalous warm, salty water over the middle shelf and farther off the slope (Figure 18).
+Closer to shore, the warmer water has an associated lower-than-normal salinity, similar to what was found in Cabot Strait.

-The Appendix contains sections in the region conducted by the Maurice-Lamontagne Institute for Cabot Strait in Winter (Figure A1), Summer (Figure A2) and Fall (Figure A3), St. Anns Bank Marine Protected Area (Figure A4), and across the Northeast Channel (Figure A5) and the Gulf of Maine (Figure A6).
-If there exist a sufficient number of historical occupations of the sections at the same time of year, anomaly sections are also shown.
+The Appendix contains sections in the region conducted by IML for Cabot Strait in winter (Figure A1), St. Anns Bank Marine Protected Area (Figure A2), and across the Northeast Channel (Figure A3).
+If there exists a sufficient number of historical occupations of the sections at the same time of year, anomaly sections are also shown.
 While these data are not discussed in this document, the data are used in the analysis presented here.